French Open Fast Facts

 1897 - Women's singles matches are added to the tournament, but still restricted to French club members.

 1925 - The tournament is opened to international competitors from non-French clubs.
-Women's doubles is also added.
+Women's doubles are also added.

 1928 - The tournament moves to a new stadium.
 The stadium and tournament are named after Roland Garros, and the tournament is still widely known by that name.
 Garros was an aviator who made the first successful crossing of the Mediterranean in 1913.